 Cargo capacity – seats up: 474L

-However, like the two contenders ahead of it, the sedan does most of the heavy hauling here with its sizeable 470-litre boot.
+However, like the i30 ahead of it – and probably the K4 as well, after the hatchback arrives – the sedan does most of the heavy hauling here with its sizeable 470-litre boot.

 Apart from the sporty GR variant, the venerated Corolla range is also now exclusively hybrid.

-While the hatchback ultimately offers great carrying versatility with a capacity of 1052 litres with the rear 60/40-split folding seats stowed, the five-door Corolla struggles with them in place.
+While the hatchback ultimately offers great carrying versatility with the rear 60:40 split-folding seats stowed, the five-door Corolla struggles with them in place.
 The cargo bay drops to just 217 litres in this arrangement.

 Toyota Corolla hatchback dimensions